openshift/hypershift/docs/content/reference/api.md

 <a href="#hypershift.openshift.io/v1beta1.HostedControlPlaneSpec">HostedControlPlaneSpec</a>)
 </p>
 <p>
-<p>ServicePublishingStrategyMapping specifies how individual control plane
+<p>ServicePublishingStrategyMapping specifies how individual control plane services endpoints are published for consumption.
-services are published from the hosting cluster of a control plane.</p>
+This includes APIServer;OAuthServer;Konnectivity;Ignition.
+If a given service is not present in this list, it will be exposed publicly by default.</p>
 </p>
 <table>
 <thead>